 The first time I ever saw an elephant outside of a zoo was a mere two weeks ago during our short stay in the ancient Thai capital of Ayutthaya, sadly these elephants were being ridden by their owners and tourists, this is something I don’t agree with and something I would never condone, although I… Continue reading My Elephantastic Experience at the Elephant Jungle Sanctuary, Chiang Mai

 After spending ten days in Hong Kong (a little too long in my opinion, see my post about it here) we arrived in Bangkok at around 3am and immediately took a taxi to our hostel, Baan Nampetch which which was around a ten minute walk from Khaosan road.
-As we arrived so early in the morning… Continue reading How not to get Scammed in Bangkok and how to see a better side of Thailand Just an hour to the north – two days in Ayutthaya
+As we arrived so early in the morning… Continue reading Avoid Getting Scammed in Bangkok and How to See a Better Side of Thailand Just an Hour to the North – Two Days in Ayutthaya